-I would encourage anyone who enjoys this drink to explore methods and try various techniques.
-This recipe is how I like to make them, but having a mint flavored syrup on hand before a Derby Day party can be a real time saver.
-If I know I am making a bunch of these, I'll go ahead and make the mint syrup ahead of time.
+We would encourage anyone who enjoys this drink to explore methods and try various techniques.
+This recipe is how we like to make them, but having a mint flavored syrup on hand before a Derby Day party can be a real time saver.
+If we know we are making a bunch of these, we’ll go ahead and make the mint syrup ahead of time.
 Just muddle a bunch of leaves in a saucepan, then add your water and sugar.
 Bring to a simmer to dissolve the sugar and cool.
 Finally, strain the syrup to remove the mint leaves and bottle.
 You should have a syrup nicely flavored with mint.

 Most folks agree that the Mint Julep is best served in a silver cup.
 Some use an old fashioned glass with success, but the ingredient always present is crushed ice.
 You can smash ice to bits using a Lewis Bag, break it down with a hand crusher, or get it straight from your refrigerator door.
 However you get there, crushed ice in this drink is important for two reasons.
 First, it gets very cold quickly.
 A Julep needs to be frosty!
 Second, crushed ice melts readily, diluting a drink that would otherwise be too strong.
 Make no mistake, this is a spiritous beverage, but it should be tamed somewhat by the dilution allowing you to enjoy the sweet flavor of the bourbon without being hit over the head with an alcohol burn.

-I'll be drinking a Mint Julep on Derby Day even if it means I need to buy my mint at the grocery store.
-My own mint plants are just getting started, but by the end of the summer, they are usually taking over the garden.
-There will be plenty of other chances to use them in the coming months for other cocktails and garnishes, so plant some mint, but don't let your small crop stop you from enjoying this cocktail now.
+We’ll be drinking a Mint Julep on Derby Day even if it means we need to buy mint at the grocery store.
+Our own mint plants are just getting started, but by the end of the summer, they are usually taking over the garden.
+There will be plenty of other chances to use them in the coming months for other cocktails and garnishes, so plant some mint, but don’t let your small crop stop you from enjoying this cocktail now.